-CRCC has a collateral management system capable of allowing, on a daily basis, the calculation and execution of margin calls in a timely manner, the system used by CRCC is interconnected with the official price provider to make the market price valuation of its collateral and is connected to the central securities depositories (securities collateral) and the Central Bank (cash collateral) so that Members can efficiently provide collateral to CRCC.
+CRCC has a collateral management system capable of allowing, on a daily basis, the calculation and execution of margin calls in a timely manner, the system used by CRCC is interconnected with the official price provider to make the market price valuation of its collateral and is connected to the central securities depositories (securities collateral) and the Central Bank (cash collateral in pesos) and the correspondent bank (cash collateral in US dollars) so that Members can efficiently provide collateral to CRCC.
 The system allows the collateral to be fully identified at the individualized segregation account level, i.e. the Member's collateral and the collateral of each customer can be identified individually.
 At the end of each session the collateral information (isin, nominal, gross value, applied haircut, net value) for each account is sent to Members through the mechanisms defined by CRCC once they have been valued with the prices given by the official price provider of CRCC.